NatLee/GURA-gru-unit-for-recognizing-affect/README.md

 GURA, short for GRU Unit for Recognizing Affect, is a simply sentiment classification model that leverages the power of `Bidirectional GRU` and `Self-attention` mechanisms.

+> This is a sample project for a dataset of MyAnimeList in [myanimelist-comment-dataset](https://www.kaggle.com/datasets/natlee/myanimelist-comment-dataset).

 ## Dataset

 You can get the dataset from Hugging Face.